Author: Anna Hecker

 Book Review: WHen the Beat Drops by Anna Hecker

-Music is a topic that I always seem to enjoy in books, so I was not surprised that I enjoyed When the Beat Drops by Anna Hecker so much.
-This book is all about DJing, which I have never read before.
+When the Beat Drops by Anna Hecker is a book that is all about DJing and music, which I have never read before.
 The main character is clever and the writing is so descriptive, which added to my enjoyment.
 After reading this story, I would love to see more of its kind.

 Perfect for Music Lovers